maxx1128/Front-end-Developer-Interview-Questions/README.md

   * __script async__ loads the script while the HTML continues to load, and executes the script whenever it's ready.
 Good for scripts that don't affect the HTML itself, such as analytics.
   * __script defer__ delays the script load until the HTML is finished parsing.
 Good since it means the DOM is ready.
 Bad since it doesn't have full browser support.
 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?
+  * Putting the CSS `<link>`s in the header allows the HTML content to appear as it becomes available, which gives the user active feedback about how fast the webpage is loading.
+Putting it lower on the page often blocks this feature, and users see a blank page while it loads.
+  * Putting the JS `<script>`s at the bottom stops the JS from blocking the load, since JS loads after the page has.
+This is good since browsers almost always have a limit of how many JS files can load in parallel, which can greatly delay the page load.
+An alternative to this would be using deferred scripts, but these don't have enough browser support.
 * What is progressive rendering?
+  * Progressive rendering means the browser renders all the content as it becomes available, as soon as it can.

 #### CSS Questions: